Women Self Defense Stories

-The first known effective physical self-defense success story by a Model Mugging graduate occurred in 1974.
+The first known effective physical self defense success story by a Model Mugging graduate occurred in 1974.
 She was a Wellesley College student and had taken the course less than six months prior to being attacked.
-At she was waiting in an icy parking lot for a shuttle from MIT to Wellesley College.
+At she was waiting in an icy parking lot for a shuttle from MIT to Wellesley College, in Boston.

 The assailant approached her from the front and grabbed her in a bear hugged.
 He simultaneously pinning her arms to her sides.
 She couldn’t use her heel palm to the nose or eye strikes so she just kneed him in his groin.
 He dropped to the ground, clutching his nuts and ‘mewing like a kitten’.
 She said he was much easier to defeat than her Instructor, Matt Thomas, who she had to striking and kick multiple times during her class.

 She was surprised she had disabled him with just one strike.
 She got up and ran.
 When she got to safety she felt nauseous and cried as the adrenaline rush dissipated.
 She said she thought she was lucky.
 But at the same time, she thought the assault wasn’t really a major attack because it was so easy.

 Another Wellesley College student was approached by an assailant.
 He, too, approached her from the front and grabbed her in a bear hug.
 She dropped to the ground and kicked the assailant in the groin.
 The assailant doubled over and fell to the ground writhing about.
 She stayed poised on the ground expecting that more was going to happen.
 When he didn’t get up, she ran to safety.
 She too was surprised that her defense was so fast and effective.

 A petit Wellesley College student appeared timid and very young, well under age 18.
 She was trained in Model Mugging by Matt Thomas and Kyung Bok Yoon, (Tae Kwan Do champion Jhoon Rhee’s god-daughter) in 1974.
 The assault occurred near Harvard Square, not long after she had taken the course.